-In such a case, community engagement is an exercise in scams and scamming.
-In some cases, community engagement qualifies as a fake news story.
+In such a case, community engagement is an exercise in scamming.

-Thirdly, the Story of Mississauga offers the opportunity to increase one’s understanding of what storytelling entails, the forms it may take, and the qualities that stories must demonstrate, in order to attract an audience.
+The Story of Mississauga also offers the opportunity to increase one’s understanding of what storytelling entails, the forms it may take, and the qualities that stories must demonstrate, in order to attract an audience.